phpman > man > mendex(1)

 priority <number> 0

-Flag of sorting method for index words composed of Japanese
+Flag of sorting method for index words composed of Japanese and

-Japanese sequence in sorting procedure.
-(Extended by
+sequence in sorting procedure.
+(Extended by mendex)

-character_order <string> "SEJ"
+character_order <string> "SNEJ"

 ABOUT JAPANESE PROCESSING

-mendex has an additional feature to simplify the procedure of handling Japanese indexes,
+mendex has an additional feature to simplify the procedure of handling Japanese indexes, com‐

-ery kanji word.
+kanji word.

-Japanese kanji words are usually sorted by the syllables of their readings ('Yomi'), which
+Japanese kanji words are usually sorted by the syllables of their readings (´Yomi´), which

-ified in kana expression directly on an input file, and also accepts conversion from index
+fied in kana expression directly on an input file, and also accepts conversion from index

 words to kana scripts by referring to Japanese dictionaries.